Although Mourning Jewelry has a long & fascinating history,

 it's meticulously crafted in 18K Yellow Gold,

-decorated in black enamel &
+front is decorated in black enamel &

 adorned with a 0.20ct old-European cut diamond,